abap2UI5/docs/docs/resources/who_uses.md

 # Who Uses abap2UI5?

 Your contributions are invaluable!
-We warmly encourage you to share details about your customer projects, integrations, workshops, open-source projects or any other initiatives.
-By doing so, you help showcase the diverse ways abap2UI5 can be used and inspire others to explore it too.
+We warmly encourage you to share details about your customer projects, integrations, workshops, open-source projects, or any other initiatives.
+By doing so, you help showcase the diverse ways abap2UI5 can be used and motivate others to explore it too.

 ### Customer Projects
 **Is your company using abap2UI5?** <br>
 We’d love to hear about your use case!
-By sharing it, you can inspire others to adopt and innovate with abap2UI5:
+Share it here and inspire others to adopt and innovate with abap2UI5 too:

 |  Company | System | Use Case |
 | ------------- | ------------- | ------------- |